fuzzing/MFFA/README.md

 There are two alternatives for achieving this goal:

-    * if you are building an Android engineering image, you can directly modify the Android.mk file corresponding to the stagefright module.
+    if you are building an Android engineering image, you can directly modify the Android.mk file corresponding to the stagefright module.
 For that you need to go to frameworks/av/cmds/stagefright/ and edit the Android.mk file by looking for the LOCAL_MODULE:=stagefright entry and modifying its corresponding LOCAL_MODULE_TAGS entry from optional to eng.
-Note that this will NOT work if you are trying to build an user or userdebug Android image.
+Note that this will NOT work if you are trying to build an user or userdebug Android image:
     #LOCAL_MODULE_TAGS := optional
     LOCAL_MODULE_TAGS := eng
     LOCAL_MODULE:= stagefright

-    * the second alternative is to go to device/<vendor>/<target_product> and modify the device.mk file by adding the stagefright module to the PRODUCT_PACKAGES entry
+    the second alternative is to go to device/<vendor>/<target_product> and modify the device.mk file by adding the stagefright module to the PRODUCT_PACKAGES entry:
     PRODUCT_PACKAGES += \
         stagefright